Mercury13/green-way-cheat/README.md

 To install, type **about:debugging** in address bar, then choose **Load temporary add-on**.

 Go to the site, press extension’s button, and all correct answers will be highlighted.

+# License
+Public domain.
+Do whatever you want.